fabiojsdev/Weather_App/README.md

 Improved Responsiveness: Enhance design for tablets and larger screens.

-License
+📜 License

 This project is open-source and licensed under the MIT License.

-Contributing
+🤝 Contributing

 Contributions are welcome!
 If you want to improve this project, feel free to open an issue or submit a pull request.

+👨‍💻 Author

-Author: Fabio Marinho - Credits for CodeArry
+Fabio Marinho - Credits for CodeArry

-GitHub Repository: Weather_App
+📂 GitHub Repository: Weather App